binnes/WiFiMeshRaspberryPi/additionalResources/PREREQUISITES_AND_SETUP.md

 - Raspberry Pi 3 Model B : Gateway Node, Bridge Node or Mesh Node (additional USB WiFi dongle needed for WiFi connected Gateway or Bridge Node)
 - Raspberry Pi 3 Model B+ : Gateway Node, Bridge Node or Mesh Node (additional USB WiFi dongle needed for WiFi connected Gateway or Bridge Node)
+- Raspberry Pi 4 Model B : Gateway Node, Bridge Node or Mesh Node (additional USB WiFi dongle needed for WiFi connected Gateway or Bridge Node)
 - Raspberry Pi Zero W : Mesh Node
 - Raspberry Pi Zero (With micro USB->USB_A converter cable and USB WiFi dongle): Mesh Node
-- Raspberry Pi Zero W : Mesh Node
 - Raspberry Pi 1 Model A+ (with USB WiFi Dongle) : Mesh Node

 If using a USB WiFi dongle to act as the Mesh interface, then you can verify that the WiFi dongle supports mesh networking.
-All Raspberry Pis integrated WiFi supports mesh, but if you are using an additional USB WiFi dongle then connect the WiFi dongle to your pi, logon to the Pi and run command ```iw list```.
+All Raspberry Pis integrated WiFi supports mesh, but if you are using an additional USB WiFi dongle then connect the WiFi dongle to your pi, log on to the Pi and run command ```iw list```.
 You will see all the WiFi interfaces with all the capabilities.
 For Mesh network support you are looking for the **Supported interface modes** section to verify **IBSS** mode is supported:

     ```text
     Supported interface modes: